Creation Program

 Tap into Inspiration and Community with the Creation Program

-Our nine-week performance creation program gives gender diverse youth and women (between 16 and 25 years of age) the opportunity to work with some of Toronto’s most exciting artists to create and perform their own original creative work.
+Our 14 week performance creation program gives 2sLGBTQIA+ gender diverse youth and women (between 18 and 25 years of age) the opportunity to work with some of Toronto’s most exciting artists to create and perform their own original creative work.
+We are thrilled to be supported by TAPA and The Paprika Festival for the 2026 Creation Program.

 Partner with a Mentor